-We are seeking two post-doctoral researchers with an interest in biodiversity, illegal wildlife trade and security issues to join our high profile ERC-funded project from September 2017 - August 2020.
+We are seeking a post-doctoral researcher with an interest in biodiversity, illegal wildlife trade and security issues to join our high profile ERC-funded project from July 2019

 Confronted with the brutality of wildlife poaching, the urge to hurt the perpetrators is primal and understandable.
 A military response might even be an effective conservation strategy — but for how long?
 And at what cost?